ballerina-platform/module-ballerina-xmldata/docs/spec/spec.md

 ### 2.1 JSON

 JSON is a textual format for representing a single or collection of following values:
- - a simple value (string, number, boolean, null),
+ - a simple value (string, number, boolean, null)
  - an array of values
  - an object